-The University of Southern Mississippi prohibits the unlawful possession, consumption and distribution of alcoholic beverages by students and employees on its campus.
+The University of Southern Mississippi prohibits the unlawful possession, use, or distribution of illicit drugs and alcoholic beverages by students and employees on its campus.

 Further, any possession or consumption of alcoholic beverages of any kind in plain view shall be considered in violation of campus policy.
 Privacy rights of students in their residential space will be respected, but any public nuisance coming from private space related to the consumption of alcohol shall bring the full force of this policy and applicable state law into play.